Namibia is a stunning country in Southern Africa. Well known for the Namib Desert, the Atlantic Ocean coast and the diverse wildlife.

 To travel around Namibia you can take an organized tour or rent a jeep and drive on your own.
 Public transports are nearly non-existent and are not a solution for travellers.

-Namibia’s food scene
+Namibia’s vegan food scene

 Namibia is a ‘meat-eating-country’ with lots of restaurants selling game like oryx and kudu.
 Some places even offer you to hunt your own meat, there’s also a big market for fur and leather products.